gamblePants/LinkedListIntro/README.md

 # LinkedListIntro

 This program builds a linked list in c# from scratch.
 A linked list is a data structure consisting of nodes in a sequence.
-Each node is made up of 2 parts; the data, and the address (pointing to the next node).
+Each node is made up of 2 parts; the data, and the address (pointing to the next node or null).
 More information on linked lists can be found here: https://www.c-sharpcorner.com/article/linked-list-implementation-in-c-sharp/

 ![linked_list.PNG](https://gamblepants.github.io/img/linked_list.PNG)

+This program has several Add() methods to add integers to a linked list.
+The methods can add to the beginning of the list, the end of the list, or add them in sorted numerically.
+This program adds in the integers 9, 5, 7 and 11 using the AddSorted() method and then displays the list.

 ## Purpose